 Stores should support Maintenance by providing the following services:

-– A robust and simple way for Maintenance people at all levels to find materials (such as FindIt), supported by good naming standards, a comprehensive integrated “stock and non-stock” catalogue and willing help from Stores staff when needed, all supported by a highly functional computer system.
+– A robust and simple way for Maintenance people at all levels to find materials, supported by good naming standards, a comprehensive integrated “stock and non-stock” catalogue and willing help from Stores staff when needed, all supported by a highly functional computer system.

 – A well-managed “free issue” system for small parts.

-– A suitable physical facility adequately staffed to securely store, protect, control, retrieve, stage and deliver all stocked items and all direct purchased items.
+– A suitable physical facility adequately staffed to securely store, protect, control, retrieve, stage and deliver all stocked items and all direct purchased items, with robust racks and bins, each with a location number and showing the SKU number and the description of the parts contained in each bin.

 – A secure location and facilities for staging “work order kits” for at least two weeks of non-shutdown maintenance work, if a weekly work scheduling process is in use.